moondance-labs/tanssi-docs/builders/manage/sudo/maintenance.md

 ![Locating your Sudo address on apps.tanssi.network](/images/builders/manage/sudo/maintenance/maintenance-1.webp)

 !!! warning
-    You should always protect your Sudo account key with the utmost security precautions, as it grants privileged access to your Tanssi appchain.
+    It's critical to protect your Sudo account key with the utmost security precautions, as it grants privileged access to your Tanssi appchain.

 ## Enabling Maintenance Mode {: #enabling-maintenance-mode }

-As you know, the Sudo account has the ability to perform privileged functions, such as enabling and disabling maintenance mode.
+As you know, the Sudo account can perform privileged functions, such as enabling and disabling maintenance mode.
 To enter maintenance mode and stop regular transaction processing, navigate to the **Developer** Tab of Polkadot.js Apps for your Tanssi appchain and click on **Sudo**.
-If you do not see **Sudo** in this menu, then you have not associated the Sudo account with Polkadot.js Apps.
+If you do not see **Sudo** in this menu, you have not associated the Sudo account with Polkadot.js Apps.
 Make sure that your [Sudo account is injected by your wallet and connected to Polkadot.js Apps](/builders/manage/sudo/sudo/#configuring-polkadotjs-apps){target=\_blank}.
 Then, take the following steps:

 1. Select the **maintenanceMode** pallet
 2. Select the **enterMaintenanceMode** method